Actipro/WPF-Controls/Documentation/topics/editors/interoperability/propertygrid.md

 ## Interop Assembly

-The Interop functionality is provided through a separate assembly, which is called `ActiproSoftware.Editors.Interop.Grids.Wpf.dll`.
+The Interop functionality is provided through a separate assembly, which is called *ActiproSoftware.Editors.Interop.Grids.Wpf.dll*.
 Therefore, a reference to this assembly must be added in order to leverage the property editors it provides.
 This assembly should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they also will be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 }